• Skip to primary navigation

 Once the glide tape was stuck along the entire length of the rod, my curtain rings glided right over that telescoping joint with ease!
 Another advantage is that my curtain rings now move more quietly back and forth across the rod.
 Definitely a winning solution!

-Combined with {these curtain wands} that attach to the inside curtain ring on each drape (a must-have if you have tall drapes like mine or light colored drapes that are susceptible to staining over time from hand oils), my curtains now glide back and forth like butta!
+Combined with {these curtain wands} (or {these} that are similar)that attach to the inside curtain ring on each drape (a must-have if you have tall drapes like mine or light colored drapes that are susceptible to staining over time from hand oils), my curtains now glide back and forth like butta!

 Closing drapes with an acrylic curtain wand